Presentations for Globular Operads

-The category of algebras for an $n$-globular operad $\bs{G_n}$ is defined analogousy to the category algebras for a globular operad $\bs{G}$.
+An algebra for an $n$-globular operad $\bs{G_n}$ is defined analogousy to an algebra for a globular operad $\bs{G}$.

-\begin{example}[Strict $n$-categories] The monad induced on $\mathbf{GSet}_{\bs{n}}$ by the terminal $n$-globular operad $\bs{T_n}$ is isomorphic to the free strict $n$-category monad $(-)^*$.
-It follows that the category $\bs{T_n} \mhyphen \bf{Alg}$ of algebras for $\bs{T_n}$ is equivalent to the category of strict $n$-categories.
-We refer to $\bs{T_n}$ as \textit{the globular operad for strict $n$-categories}. \end{example}
+\begin{example}[Strict $n$-categories] The monad induced on $\mathbf{GSet}_{\bs{n}}$ by the terminal $n$-globular operad $\bs{T_n}$ is isomorphic to the free strict $n$-category monad $(-)^*$, so we refer to $\bs{T_n}$ as \textit{the globular operad for strict $n$-categories}. \end{example}